saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 ```python
 import napalm
 from pprint import pprint as pp

 driver = napalm.get_network_driver('junos')
 device = driver(hostname='169.50.169.100', username='salt', password='salt123')

 device.open()
 pp(device.get_facts())
 pp(device.get_bgp_neighbors())
 device.close()
 ```

 Because we are connecting to a Juniper device, we selected the `junos` driver.
 This will make NAPALM use the `junos-eznc` backend library to communicate with the Juniper XML API.
-When we do `python junos-example.py`, we get the following:
+When we do `python -i junos-example.py`, we get the following:

 ```python
 {u'fqdn': u'vmx06',